membraneframework-labs/membrane_dashboard/README.md

     - selecting a subset of elements that the chart should limit display to
     - in case of invalid pipeline termination manually marking the pipeline as dead
 * Charts plotting selected metrics values for each present element that has emitted them previously

+Optional functionalities:
+* Zipkin's opentelemetry traces search (to use you must set `USE_ZIPKIN=true` environmental variable and optionally `ZIPKIN_URL` which defaults to `http://localhost:9411` which is a default zipkin's address when running locally)

 **IMPORTANT**